MartaNaranjoEipperle/baby-tools-shop-forked/GUIDE-Django.md

         },
     ]
     ```
-    This change allows Django to search additional directories for templates (HTML files), allowing us to store templates centrally in `templates` and specifically for products in `products`.
+    This modification allows Django to search additional directories for templates (HTML files), enabling us to centralize our templates in `templates` and specific product templates in `products`.

 ### Adjusting Routes

 - Routing information can be found in `babyshop_app/babyshop/urls.py`.
-Here are the changes we made:
+Below are the relevant changes:

 - **views.py**:
   ```python